Copycat suicide: Journalism codes

-Various countries have national journalism codes which range from one extreme of, "Suicide and attempted suicide should in general never be given any mention" (Norway) to a more moderate, "In cases of suicide, publishing or broadcasting information in an exaggerated way that goes beyond normal dimensions of reporting with the purpose of influencing readers or spectators should not occur."
+Various countries have national journalism codes which attempt to mitigate the possibility of copycat suicides, to varying levels of extremity.
+In the Norwegian Press Association's 2001 revision of the Ethical Code, it is recommended that "[s]uicide or suicide attempts should not, as a rule, be discussed."
+The 2005 revision softened the language to emphasize restraint and caution rather than omission.
+Other national codes take a more moderate approach; in the case of Turkey, they recommend against exaggeration of such events, and that "photography, pictures, visual images or film depicting such cases should not be made public."
 University of London psychologist Alex Mesoudi recommends that reporters follow the sort of guidelines the World Health Organization and others endorse for coverage of any suicide: use extreme restraint in covering these deaths—keep the word "suicide" out of the headline, don't romanticize the death, and limit the number of stories.
-"Photography, pictures, visual images or film depicting such cases should not be made public" (Turkey).
 While many countries do not have national codes, media outlets still often have in-house guidelines along similar lines.
 In the United States, there are no industry-wide standards.
 A survey of in-house guides of 16 US daily newspapers showed that only three mentioned the word suicide, and none gave guidelines about publishing the method of suicide.
 Craig Branson, online director of the American Society of News Editors (ASNE), has been quoted as saying, "Industry codes are very generic and totally voluntary.
 Most ethical decisions are left to individual editors at individual papers.
 The industry would fight any attempt to create more specific rules or standards, and editors would no doubt ignore them."
 Guidelines on the reporting of suicides in Ireland were introduced with attempt to remove any positive connotations the act might have (e.g. using the term "completed" rather than "successful" when describing a suicide attempt which resulted in a death).

 Canada's public broadcaster, the Canadian Broadcasting Corporation, abides by standards that "avoid describing the act in detail or illustrating the method" of suicides.